IAGG Long Call Strategy

 What is a long call on IAGG?

 A long call on IAGG is the long call strategy applied to IAGG (etf).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With IAGG etf trading near $49.70, the strikes shown on this page are snapped to the nearest listed IAGG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IAGG etf at $49.86 on the most recent close, the strikes shown on this page are snapped to the nearest listed IAGG chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are IAGG long call max profit and max loss calculated?